Kgkkjjj/OS/README.md

 ## Updating

 Updates are stored in an `Updates` folder.
 Put the URL of the repository that contains new update packages in `Updates/REPO_URL.txt`.
+By default this file contains the original repository URL so updates are pulled from its `Updates` folder.
 When **Check Updates** is used, the editor clones or pulls that repository into `Updates/repo` and then copies files from the newest version directory (for example `v1.2.4`) into the application folder, prompting you to restart.
 This repository already includes an example update under `Updates/v1.0`.